About Ebykr

 Plyflex saddles were the last sub-brand of saddles manufactured and co-marketed by Brooks.
 Introduced as Brooks Plyflex on saddles like the P. 205, P. 206, P. 207, P. 208 and P. 209/L models in the 1933 catalog, the Plyflex molding process would come to constitute its own sub-brand by 1937.
 Familiarly enough, the Plyflex process used a multi-ply top molded to a leather foundation to provide extra cold and wet weather protection to the seat top.

-The final deviation from the Brooks master plan concerns a pair of sub-brands that were unlike anything else Brooks had done up to 1935 or has ever done since.
-Antler Ltd. was a brand under which Brooks sold leather goods and travelware, with earlier products sold under the Brooks name providing an obvious bridge to the elegant Antler product line.
+The final deviation from the Brooks master plan concerns a pair of sub-brands unlike anything else in the catalog.
+Both are older than they look.
+Antler was created around 1920 by J.B.’s son, who took the name from his interest in wildlife, and it sold leather goods and travelware, with earlier products under the Brooks name providing an obvious bridge to the elegant Antler product line.
 Think heirloom-quality luggage, picnic sets and purses.
+Antler launched its first lightweight soft-top suitcase in 1930, covered in patent leather or in Rexine coated cotton.

-The Evertaut Ltd. brand and its products were somewhat less obvious in their historical precedence at Brooks.
-An office and industrial furniture brand, Evertaut initially specialized in selling metal furniture and “tubecraft” — chairs, stools, tables, desks, cabinets, mirrors and such made of tubular metal — for use in “home, hotel or business.”
+The Evertaut brand and its products were somewhat less obvious in their historical precedence at Brooks.
+The name traces to 1925, when J.B.
+Brooks and Company filed a patent for an “improved seat” that became the E1 stool, and it stood up as a division specializing in steel furniture by 1933.
+An office and industrial furniture brand, Evertaut sold metal furniture and “tubecraft” — chairs, stools, tables, desks, cabinets, mirrors and such made of tubular metal — for use in “home, hotel or business.”
+Antler and Evertaut were both incorporated as separate subsidiaries in 1956.

-Their designs are reminiscent of other earlier functionalist industrial designs by the likes of Herman Miller, though do not have the same organic warmth of Eames designs, for example.
+Their designs sit squarely in the tubular steel functionalism of the period, closer to Marcel Breuer’s Wassily chair of 1925 or to the output of PEL, the British tubular steel furniture maker founded in 1931, than to anything with the organic warmth of the later Eames work.
 Today, companies like Steelcase and MillerKnoll compete for the same market at various ends of the price spectrum.

 Regardless, it is intriguing to ponder what Brooks would be now had they continued diversifying into lateral markets in the same way they approached bicycle saddle and bag making.
-Leather and steel cases in point: both Antler and Evertraut continue producing their fine goods today.
+Both sub-brands outlived the arrangement handily.
+Harris & Sheldon took Evertaut along with the rest of J.B.
+Brooks Industries in 1962, after which it passed through Wassall, Idem Furniture and a 2002 employee buyout before landing with the family that runs it now from Blackburn, Lancashire.
+Leather and steel cases in point: both Antler and Evertaut continue producing their fine goods today.

 So, what makes a perfect bicycle saddle?
 Evidently, perfection means different things to different people.
 Judging by the saddles Brooks has made since J.B. traded his horse for a bike, people’s range of preference has been relatively consistent and narrow over the past 130 some odd years.